 Seabrook® is a renowned, CARF-accredited center and a proud member of the National Association of Addiction Treatment Facilities (NAATP).
-Our network of NJ & PA rehabs provides research-driven, comprehensive treatment for drug and alcohol misuse and co-occurring disorders.
-Founded in 1974 by Jerry and Peg Diehl, the original “Seabrook House” was developed out of a personal desire to share what the couple had learned while battling Jerry’s addiction years before.
+Our network of NJ rehabs provides research-driven, comprehensive treatment for drug and alcohol misuse and co-occurring disorders.
+Founded in 1974 by Jerry and Peg Diehl, the original “Seabrook” was developed out of a personal desire to share what the couple had learned while battling Jerry’s addiction years before.

 Seabrook is committed to providing exceptional addiction treatment through the healing of the body, mind and spirit.
 We encourage all patients to restore their lives by embracing a way of life based upon the 12-Step Principles of Recovery.